NCHS-CS/namans_fork/idp/final-project/handouts/final.md

 2) to estimate the quantity and quality of work.
 3) to validate that you met your Challenge Goals.

-The code will not be directly graded because it is simply the tool to generate the product of value--the report!

 ## Overview

 You will deliver the following: